Euthynnus pelamis, Katsuwonus pelamis

 Criterion score: 0.75 info

 Currently, the major East Atlantic skipjack fisheries are the purse seine fisheries, particularly those of Belize, Curacao, France, Spain, Ghana, Guinea, Panama, and Cabo Verde, followed by the bait boat fisheries of Portugal, Spain, Ghana, and Senegal.
 Skipjack are captured in association with big eye and yellowfin tuna fisheries.
 It is difficult to discriminate fishing effort between free schools (composed of large yellowfin tunas) and for FAD fishing (targeting skipjack) in the East Atlantic because fishing strategies can change from one year to the next and in addition, the sea time devoted to activities on FADs and the assistance provided by supply vessels are difficult to quantify.
 It’s estimated that 7% of East Atlantic skipjack is taken by purse seiners setting on free schools of tuna, and 79% setting on Fish Aggregation Devices (FADs).
-The proportion of small fish in the catches of East Atlantic skipjack since the onset of FADs has significantly increased, and average retained skipjack weight observed here is approximately 2kg whereas estimates in other oceans it is closer to 3kg.
+The proportion of small fish in the catches of East Atlantic skipjack since the onset of FADs has significantly increased, and average retained skipjack weight observed here is approximately 2kg whereas estimates in other oceans are closer to 3kg.

 Purse seining is commonly an industrial scale fishery used to catch tuna destined for canneries.
 These fisheries target smaller fish that aggregate close to the surface, whereas longliners target larger fish that inhabit deeper waters.
 Many juvenile fish are often caught in purse seine fisheries, mainly skipjack, yellowfin and bigeye.
 When a high proportion of young fish are removed from a population, the potential maximum catch from a fishery is reduced.
 The method is also associated with bycatch of species such as sharks, turtles and marine mammals, although less so than longlining.
 Whilst bycatch may comprise a small proportion of the total catch, the high volume of tuna that is caught means that it can still be significant for these vulnerable species.
 FAD-associated purse seining encounters higher bycatch rates compared with sets on free-schools, and higher proportions of juvenile tuna.
 The widespread use of FADs is of concern due to the unknown impacts such gear might have on natural species composition of tuna schools, migratory patterns, growth rates and predation rates of affected pelagic species.
 Poorly designed FADs can also entangle animals.